suika2engine/suika2/README.md

 ## License

 This software is released under the MIT license.
-See suika2/COPYING.
+See game/COPYING.

 ## Usage

 * On Windows:
-    * `git clone` the repository or download the zip file.
+    * Download the zip file from [the official web site](http://luxion.jp/s2/) and extract it.
     * Open `suika2` folder in Explorer.
     * Double click `suika.exe`

 * On Mac:
-    * `git clone` the repository or download the zip file.
+    * Download the zip file from [the official web site](http://luxion.jp/s2/) and extract it.
-    * Open `suika2-mac` folder in Finder.
+    * Open `suika2` folder in Finder.
     * Copy `Suika` to the `/Applications` folder.
 This step is necessary.
     * Double click `Suika` in the `/Application` folder.

 * On Linux:
-    * `git clone` the repository or download the zip file.
+    * Download the zip file from [the official web site](http://luxion.jp/s2/) and extract it.
     * Enter `suika2` directory in terminal.
     * run `./suika-linux64`